Quirinus-Münster, Neuss: Architecture

 Build as a sacral building in the time between Romanticism and Gothic building style the Quirinus-Münster is a great example churches built in Germany at that time.
-It is also one of the last big churches build to house pilgrims with the cloaf-leafed (Dreikonchenstil) common in the Rhine-area – the bench seats in 90 degree angle have a rounded curvature at the outer side.
+It is also one of the last big churches build to house pilgrims with the clover-leafed (Dreikonchenstil) common in the Rhine-area – the bench seats in 90 degree angle have a rounded curvature at the outer side.
 Building began at 9th of October 1209 as stated in cornerstone found in the south side of the clover-leafed bench seating.